 - Tambo River

 - Lake Tyers

 - Werribee River

 - Gippsland Lakes

 - Mordialloc Creek

 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities

+Images of fish supplied VFA and DEPI.
+All other images and videos shown on the Bream Fishing Guide Victoria are Fishing Mad originals.
 Thanks for reading our Bream Fishing Guide Victoria.
 If you feel this fish species guide is missing key information or needs any corrections.
 Then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you